Bangladesh A cricket team: 2015-16 in South Africa and Zimbabwe

 A team captained by Shuvagata Hom toured South Africa and Zimbabwe a few weeks after the tour to India.
 They played four minor matches against South African provincial teams in Pretoria in October 2015, winning one and losing three, before going on to Zimbabwe in November to play five matches at the Harare Sports Club.
 They played three List A matches against Zimbabwe A, winning them all comfortably; Mithun Ali scored 100, 66 and 60.
 Two first-class matches followed which were evenly contested.
 Bangladesh A won the first by 14 runs and the second was drawn.
 Tasamul Haque scored 102 in the second match.

 2018 in Ireland

 A team toured Ireland to play five unofficial ODIs (captained by Mominul Haque) and three unofficial T20s (captained by Soumya Sarkar) in August 2018.

 2019-20 in Sri Lanka

 A team visited Sri Lanka in September and October 2019 to play three first-class matches and three List A matches.
 The captain in the first-class matches was Mominul Haque, and in the List A matches it was Mithun Ali.

 2024 in Pakistan

-The Bangladesh A team is scheduled to visit Pakistan in August 2024 to play two first-class matches and three List A matches, all against Pakistan A. The first-class team will be captained by Anamul Haque Bijoy, and the List A team will be captained by Towhid Hridoy.
+The Bangladesh A team visited Pakistan in August 2024 to play two first-class matches and three List A matches, all against Pakistan A. The first-class team was captained by Anamul Haque Bijoy, and the List A team was captained by Towhid Hridoy.